 - 1. Park the machine safely.

 - 2. Sit on seat.

-- 3. Put the parking brake switch (2) in the OFF position.
-See Command arm on page 20.
+- 3. Put the parking switch (2) in the OFF position.

 - 4. Attempt to start the engine.

 The engine should not start if the parking brake has been switched off.
 If the engine does start, there is a problem with the safety circuit.
 Contact your Roberine dealer for repair.